oleg-sandro/descriminator-use/README.md

 * `WebConfiguration` - class for configuring the Spring MVC for application
 * `AppConfiguration` - class for configuring the Hibernate ORM with Spring MVC application
 * `WebInitializer` - class for initialization of Servlet container (used instead of web.xml)

+---
+**Building, Deployment and Running**

+---

+To build, deploy and run the app you must execute the following commands for Maven.

+Perform this to trigger WAR packaging:
+`mvn clean install`

+Perform this command to deploy the WAR automatically and run it on embedded Tomcat:
+`mvn tomcat7:run`

+---
+**Testing**

+---